coocoo1112/6830Project/readme.md

 -to run a regression, cd into BaoTest and run
 ```
-python baseline_regression.py --v [name of dataset to train on] --e [if we are doing query encdoing or no, for yes type in True] --w [if we are doing word2vec encoding, for yes type in True if this is True, then --e MUST ALSO BE TRUE] --k [how many folds of cross validation we want to do] --c [csv name of where we want to save results] --s [size of database instance dataset came from]
+python baseline_regression.py --v [name of dataset to train on] --e [if we are doing query encdoing, type in True if yes else False] --w [if we are doing word2vec encoding, for yes type in True if this is True, then --e MUST ALSO BE TRUE] --k [how many folds of cross validation we want to do] --c [csv name of where we want to save results] --s [size of database instance dataset came from]
 ```